Steel Seraph (Early Access)

 |Platforms||Windows, macOS, Linux|

-|Tags||16-bit, 2D, Action-Adventure, black-protagonist, demo, Female Protagonist, Futuristic, halifax-game-collective, hybrid, Pixel Art|
+|Tags||16-bit, 2D, Action-Adventure, black-protagonist, Female Protagonist, Futuristic, halifax-game-collective, hybrid, open-beta, Pixel Art|

 |Inputs||Keyboard, Mouse, Gamepad (any)|

 |Accessibility||Configurable controls, High-contrast|

 In order to download this game you must purchase it at or above the minimum price of $4 CAD.
 You will get access to the following files: